 “It was a slap in the face: this really happened,” she said.

 She had lost a lot of strength.
-She was doing military presses with 30-pound dumbbells before the TBI in December.
+She was doing shoulder presses with 30-pound dumbbells before the traumatic brain injury in December.
 Now she struggled with half that weight.
 But working out six days a week, she was back to the status quo within six weeks.
-She wasn’t stopping there: the 2018 NPC Colorado State Championships were happening July 14 at the Buell Theater in Denver, and she intended to make her debut there.
+She wasn’t stopping there: she made her competition debut at the July 2018 National Physique Committee Colorado State Championships at the Buell Theater in Denver.

 What a debut it was.
 Of the three events in which she competed, she placed second in two and fourth in the third.